-Sally Is Expected To Be A Hurricane When It Hits Gulf Coast Tuesday
+Sally Becomes A Hurricane; Slow-Moving Storm Is Already Drenching Gulf Coast

-People along the coast of Louisiana, Mississippi, Florida and Alabama are bracing for a hurricane, as Tropical Storm Sally is expected to intensify into a hurricane before making landfall from the Gulf of Mexico.
-The slow-moving storm is already causing flooding; forecasters say there's more to come.
+Hurricane Sally has formed off the U.S. coast of the Gulf of Mexico after the storm strengthened late Monday morning.
+Some coastal areas in Louisiana, Mississippi, Florida and Alabama are already seeing floods from the slow-moving storm, and forecasters said there's more to come.

-"Impacts of an extremely dangerous and life-threatening storm surge, hurricane-force winds and torrential rain with flash flooding from Sally will likely begin later today," the National Weather Service says.
+"Impacts of an extremely dangerous and life-threatening storm surge, hurricane-force winds and torrential rain with flash flooding from Sally will likely begin later today," the National Weather Service said Monday.

 The surge could be as high as 11 feet in some areas.
-The storm will also bring a huge amount of rain — from 8-16 inches, with up to 24 inches in isolated areas of the central Gulf Coast and the western Florida Panhandle.
+The storm will also bring a huge amount of rain — from 8 to 16 inches, with up to 24 inches in isolated areas of the central Gulf Coast and the western Florida Panhandle.

+National Oceanic and Atmospheric Administration and Air Force Reserve Hurricane Hunter aircraft confirmed that Sally had rapidly strengthened, the National Hurricane Center announced at 11:30 a.m.
+ET.

+"The maximum sustained winds are near 90 mph (150 km/h) with higher gusts," the center said.
+"Additional strengthening is forecast during the next day or so."

-Forecasters say conditions are too unstable to predict where the storm will arrive; current projections show Sally coming ashore between New Orleans, La., and Gulfport, Miss.
-The predicted track has shifted eastward in the past 24 hours, bringing a measure of relief to people in southwestern Louisiana, which is still recovering from Hurricane Laura's arrival in late August.
+Forecasters said conditions are too unstable to predict exactly where the storm will arrive.
+Current projections show Sally coming ashore east of Gulfport, Miss.
+The predicted track has shifted consistently eastward in the past 24 hours, bringing a measure of relief to people in southwestern Louisiana, which is still recovering from Hurricane Laura in late August.

-Sally's effects are already being felt in Florida, where it will likely continue to create flash floods across Florida's peninsula, the hurricane center says.
-The storm is also adding to major flooding that is already happening across western and central Florida, the agency says.
+Sally's effects are already being felt in Florida, where it will likely continue to create flash floods across the peninsula, the hurricane center said.
+The storm is adding to major flooding already happening across western and central Florida, the agency said.

 🛰 With the sun coming out we can now get a visible image of #Sally.
 The latest explosion of storms close to the center has produced an impressive image of gravity waves emanating in all directions.
 This would suggest #Sally is trying to strengthen; we shall see what Recon finds. pic.twitter.com/koyZzDzf9k— NWS New Orleans (@NWSNewOrleans) September 14, 2020

-As of late Monday morning, Sally was about 185 miles southeast of Biloxi, Miss., moving west-northwest at only 6 mph.
-Its maximum sustained winds were 65 mph, around 10 mph below hurricane strength.
+As of late Monday morning, Sally was about 165 miles southeast of Biloxi, Miss., moving west-northwest at 7 mph.
+Its maximum sustained winds were 90 mph.

-Sally is one of five named storms the agency is currently tracking – tying a record from September of 1971 for the most tropical cyclones at one time, according to senior hurricane specialist Eric Blake of the NHC.
+Sally is one of five named storms the agency is tracking – tying a record from September 1971 for the most tropical cyclones at one time, according to senior hurricane specialist Eric Blake of the hurricane center.
 The newest is Tropical Storm Vicky, which developed late Monday morning.

 I cry uncle.
 2020 please stop!
 Storms everywhere 👀 pic.twitter.com/iqSnIudIYs— Eric Blake 🌀 (@EricBlake12) September 14, 2020

-Hurricane Paulette made landfall on Bermuda in the early hours of Monday, bringing sustained winds of at least 90 mph with higher gusts, the hurricane center says.
+Hurricane Paulette made landfall on Bermuda early Monday, bringing sustained winds of at least 90 mph with higher gusts, the hurricane center said.
 At around 5 a.m. local time, the entire island was inside the storm's eyewall.
-The storm's center is now moving north-northwest away from the island, but dangers persist from strong winds and heavy rain that is still to come.
+The storm's center is now moving north-northwest away from the island, but dangers persist from strong winds and heavy rain that are still to come.

-"Please stay hunkered down Bermuda," the Bermuda Weather Service said on Monday morning.
+"Please stay hunkered down Bermuda," the Bermuda Weather Service said Monday morning.

-People in Bermuda should remain indoors until at least this afternoon, the NHC says, warning that "winds will increase suddenly from the southwest."
+People in Bermuda should remain indoors until at least Monday afternoon, the National Hurricane Center said, warning that "winds will increase suddenly from the southwest."

-Sally is predicted to have maximum sustained winds of up to 85 mph when it arrives at the Gulf Coast, but as with most tropical storms, the massive amount of water it brings will pose a perilous threat, in the form of flooding from its storm surge and heavy rainfall.
+The massive amount of water Sally brings will pose a perilous threat in the form of flooding from its storm surge and heavy rainfall.
 Heightening that risk, the storm is expected to continue to move slowly, increasing the impact of its rainfall.

-"Life-threatening flash flooding is possible and widespread minor to isolated major flooding on area rivers is likely along and just inland of the Central Gulf Coast," the National Hurricane Center says.
+"Life-threatening flash flooding is possible and widespread minor to isolated major flooding on area rivers is likely along and just inland of the Central Gulf Coast," the National Hurricane Center said.

-A storm surge warning is in effect from Port Fourchon, La., to the Alabama -Florida Border, including several lakes and Mobile Bay.
-A hurricane warning is in effect from Morgan City, La., (west of New Orleans) to the Mississippi-Alabama Border.
+A storm surge warning is in effect from Port Fourchon, La., to the Alabama-Florida border, including several lakes and Mobile Bay.
+A hurricane warning is in effect from Morgan City, La., (west of New Orleans) to the Mississippi-Alabama border.

-Parts of Mississippi and Alabama will also see the risk of significant flash and urban flooding through the middle of the week, the NHC says.
+Parts of Mississippi and Alabama will also see the risk of significant flash and urban flooding through the middle of the week, the National Hurricane Center said.

-"Life threatening surf and rip currents have begun along our beaches this morning," the NWS office in Mobile, Ala., says.
+"Life threatening surf and rip currents have begun along our beaches this morning," said the National Weather Service office in Mobile, Ala.
 "Waves will continue to increase throughout the day and DOUBLE RED flags are flying at all of our beaches.
 Stay out of the water!"

 🌊 Life threatening surf and rip currents have begun along our beaches this morning.
 Waves will continue to increase throughout the day and DOUBLE RED flags are flying at all of our beaches.
 Stay out of the water! https://t.co/Hjf7eyQiaX— NWS Mobile (@NWSMobile) September 14, 2020